gillwilliam/NBA-API/README.md

 - Add fantasy specific things
   - Have a way to incorporate my league and team
 - View trends over the season of a specific stat (or stats)

-### Simulation:
-- Create x random players
-  - Have them pick the next "best" player
-  - Have one player follow the strategy
-- Use create matchups for every week
-- using API run through the weeks and determine how the players did

-### Current Strategy:
-- find players with the highest stdev away for the non-punted stats